tasmota/docs/docs/devices/Tuya-Smart-Plug-Models-ESP8266MOD-by-AI-THINKER-and-ESP-12F-by-TUYA-LN-0026.md

+WARNING!
+The current version of these plugs does not come with an ESP8266, but with a custom TUYA chip, which can't be flashed with Tasmota.

 These are simple, No-Name smart plugs (I bought these at AliExpress).
 One of them has ESP8266MOD chip (by AI-THINKER), other one has ESP-12F chip (by TUYA L/N 0026).
 Both are actually same chips and are flashed the same way.

 ![](https://github.com/cholek3/Test-repo/blob/master/Resize%20of%201a.jpg?raw=true)  ![](https://github.com/cholek3/Test-repo/blob/master/Resize%20of%201b.jpg?raw=true)  ![](https://github.com/cholek3/Test-repo/blob/master/Resize%20of%201c.jpg?raw=true)